Hiimus/veggie-time/TESTING.md

 ### First Time Visitor
 - As a first time visitor, I want to browse recipes, so that I can easily find recipes I want to read more about.
     - As a first time visitor, the user can browse recipes from the home page and all recipes page.
 Home page is the default page, and recipes will be found at the bottom of the page.
 There is also a link at the bottom that will redirect the user to the all recipes page.
 The user can also choose to enter the all recipes page via the navbar/sidebar or the link in the footer.
-- As a first time visitor, I want to see images of the meal so that I can see how the dish looks like.
+- As a first time visitor, I want to see images of the meal so that I can see what the dish looks like.
-    - As a first time visitor, the user can see that all the recipe cards has images.
+    - As a first time visitor, the user can see that all the recipe cards have images.
 When clicking on a recipe card, the visitor will see the image enlarged.
 - As a first time visitor, I want to see some sort of rating system, so that I can see what others think about them.
     - As a first time visitor, the user will see a heart icon on all the recipes.
 This icon will give site members the opportunity to like and add the recipe to favorites.
-If a recipes has gotten any likes, the first time visitor will see the number of likes next to the heart button.
+If a recipe has gotten any likes, the first time visitor will see the number of likes next to the heart button.

         ![likes](testing_img/userstory_testing/likes.JPG)